iden3/claim-schema-vocab/proofs/BJJSignature2021-v2.md

 # revocationStatus

-URL to fetch revocation status of the issuer auth claim
+Structure that contains information to fetch revocation status of the issuer auth claim

 # signature